BiggotyBird/ClapLamp-Highway/JOURNAL.md

 2 claps turns it off and on and 1 clap will change its colour.
 The lamp will feature adjustable sensitivity as well as a variety of colours spanning from red to yellow to green to blue as well as everything in between.
 The hardware will not be naked and a casing will be built from 3D printing.
+I have decided to avoid the use of a PCB for this certain project.
 I am looking forward to getting this project approved and eventually building it.